THE RADIANCE OF GOD’S GLORY

 While in the world, everything that Jesus Christ said, taught, or did was a perfect revelation of God’s person, mind, will, nature or character.
-This cannot be said of any of the patriarchs, prophets or saints of old.
+That cannot be said of any of the patriarchs, prophets, or saints of old.

-All the supernatural manifestations of God seen in the lives of the saints of old or in the ministries of the prophets of old are infinitely or immeasurably small in comparison with Jesus Christ who was the very image of God’s substance, person or essence.
+All the supernatural manifestations of God seen in the lives of the saints of old or the ministries of the prophets of old are infinitely or immeasurably small compared to Jesus Christ, the very image of God’s substance, person, or essence.

-Jesus Christ is the ultimate or supreme revelation of God’s love, glory, wisdom, truth, power, nature or character to mankind.
-His lifestyle, mindsets, values, attitudes, words or teachings are God’s perfect standards for us.
+Jesus Christ is the ultimate or supreme revelation of God’s love, glory, wisdom, truth, power, nature, or character to humankind.
+His lifestyle, mindsets, values, attitudes, words, or teachings are God’s perfect standard for us.

 No one else, living or dead, is God’s perfect standard or example for us to measure up to or follow in everything!

 Therefore, you must ensure that you are not blindly following any religious or church leader.
-Whatever any leader says, teaches, or does that is not totally consistent with that of Christ must be vehemently rejected.
+Whatever any leader says, teaches, or does that is not consistent with Christ’s must be vehemently rejected.

-The Scripture admonishes you to withdraw from heretical and rebellious person or people.
+The Scripture admonishes you to withdraw from a heretical and rebellious person or people.

 3 If anyone teaches otherwise and does not consent to wholesome words, even the words of our Lord Jesus Christ, and to the doctrine which accords with godliness,